 With super-thin steel hooks, the larger the number, the thinner the hook, so 12 size hook is actually smaller than 8 size hook.
 There is no letter numbering for the steel hooks.

 The numbers and letters I am talking about are used in the pattern in the US.
-There is also a UK numbering system which differs from the US one.
-For that numerical chart, as well as the handy chart for all the US measurements, letters and numbers, head over to the Craft Yarn Council.
+There is also a UK numbering system that differs from the US one.
+For that numerical chart, conversion chart, as well as the handy chart for all the US measurements, letters and numbers, head over to the Craft Yarn Council.

-Now that we covered the hook sizing and numbering here for a minute, let’s move on to the yarn weight.
-You can think of yarn weight as it’s thickness.
+Now that we have covered the hook sizing and numbering, let’s move on to the yarn weight.
+Tes, the crochet hook size matters when matching up hook and yarn, but so does the weight of the yarn.
+You can think of yarn weight as its thickness.
 Just like the hooks, yarn weight comes described with more than one thing.
-There are numbers, plys and names.
+There are numbers, plies, and names.

-The numbering of the yarn weight is very straightforward.
+The numbering of the different yarn weights is very straightforward.
 It goes from 0 to 7 and the bigger the number, the thicker the thread.

 In yarn, weight 0 would like a sewing thread thickness, and 7 being yarn as thick as your pinky finger.
 When you look at the paper label that comes with the skein or a ball of yarn, this number will be specified on there, usually as a part of a small picture of a yarn skein.